gamesbook/protograf/docs/source/customised_shapes.rst

 (aka *stroke_width*) has been made thicker for easier viewing of the small PNG images that were generated from the original PDF output.

-A number of examples also used the ``Common`` command - this allows shared properties to be defined once and then used by any number of shapes.
+A number of examples also use the :ref:`Common command <the-common-command>`
+|dash| this allows shared properties to be defined once and then used by any
+number of shapes.

 .. _rectangleIndex: